otss-data/otss/README.md

 - **`headcount_2023`**
   Number of employed workers in the occupation in 2023.

-Employment counts are derived from German administrative employment records and can be used to construct employment-weighted aggregates.
+Employment counts are derived from German administrative employment records (IAB Employment History) and refer to **regular employment**, defined as individuals aged **18–65** in **socially insured employment** (Personengruppe 101: sozialversicherungspflichtig Beschäftigte ohne besondere Merkmale).
+For further details on sample construction and exclusions, see the accompanying paper.

 ### Occupational Technology Skill Shares (OTSS)